kisan-khatri/Potts_vs_MSA_Transformer-r20_Analysis/README.md

 We used the Mi3-GPU software package to generate the synthetic sequences from the Potts model in our study, which is publicly accessible via its GitHub repository: https://github.com/ahaldane/Mi3-GPU.
 To generate the synthetic sequences using MSA-T, we used the publicly available package via GitHub repository: https://github.com/Bitbol-Lab/Iterative_masking, which is also available at: https://doi.org/10.5281/zenodo.7684052.

 # Step 2: Detailed Description of the Further Steps
-For two proteins, RR Domain (PF00072) and Kinase (PF00069), we first constructed MSAs and used step 1 to generate the synthetic sequences from the Potts model and the MSA-T (Please see details in the methodology section of our manuscript).
-To calculate the r20 scores corresponding to the Higher Order Marginals (HOMs), and to reproduce the r20-plots as well as other supporting information reported in the manuscript and the Supplemental Material (SM), we then followed the following steps (For details please follow the manuscript, methodology section, and supplemental material):
+For two proteins, RR Domain (PF00072) and Kinase (PF00069), we first constructed MSAs (from Pfam database) and used step 1 to generate the synthetic sequences from the Potts model and the MSA-T (Please see details in the methodology section of our manuscript).
+To calculate the r20 scores corresponding to the Higher Order Marginals (HOMs), and to reproduce the r20-plots as well as other supporting information reported in the manuscript and the Supplemental Material (SM), we then followed the following steps (For details, please follow the manuscript, methodology section, and supplemental material):

 # Step 3: Figure 3: r20 Plot